 Creamy, nutty and sweet roasted garlic and parsnip soup with caramelised onions.
-Parsnips are in season at the moment and are the perfect vegetable for roasting and enjoying on cold wintery days!
+Seasonal parsnips are roasted and blended in this delicious winter warmer soup!

 Garlic and parsnip compliment each other perfectly and when they are roasted their flavours deepen and give for a rich, nutty and sweet combination.

 Topped with some toasted crunchy seeds and a drizzle of cream there really isn’t a better soup for wintery days!